kumar56satyam/Fintech_risk_analysis.sql/Queries.md

 | 1-2: Minor Delinquency | 80 | 0 | 0.00 |
 | 6+: Severe Write-Off Impairment | 11 | 11 | 100.00 |

-### Key Insights

-- Borrowers with **Perfect Standings (0 missed payments)** maintained a **0% default rate**, indicating strong repayment behavior.
-- Accounts with **1–2 missed payments** also recorded **no defaults**, suggesting that minor delinquency alone is not a strong predictor of immediate credit loss.
-- The **Severe Write-Off Impairment** cohort experienced a **100% conversion-to-default rate**, making it the highest-risk segment in the portfolio.
-- No accounts were observed within the **3–5 missed payment warning range**, creating a direct jump from minor delinquency to severe impairment in the current dataset.

-### Business Interpretation

-The analysis reveals a sharp risk cliff once borrowers exceed acceptable delinquency limits.
-While early-stage missed payments show limited default risk, borrowers entering the severe delinquency bucket become highly likely to default.
-This pattern highlights the importance of intervention before accounts reach advanced delinquency stages.

-### Risk Management Recommendations

-- Trigger proactive collection outreach immediately after the second missed payment.
-- Establish automated Early Warning System (EWS) alerts for accounts approaching severe delinquency.
-- Implement payment restructuring or hardship programs for borrowers exhibiting repeated payment failures.
-- Closely monitor transitions from minor delinquency to severe impairment to reduce future charge-offs.
-- Expand tracking of intermediate delinquency bands (3–5 missed payments) to improve predictive risk modeling.